Generating sets and representability for symplectic capacities: Main results and applications

-The second statement follows from an argument involving the helicity of an exact $k$-form on a manifold of dimension $kn-1$.
-(To build some intuition, see the explanations on p.~\pageref{helicity argument} and the Figures \ref{fig:big wrap},\ref{fig:not wrap},\ref{fig:small wrap}.)
+The second statement follows from Stokes' Theorem for helicity.
+Helicity assigns a real number to an exact $k$-form on a closed oriented manifold of dimension $kn-1$, where $n\geq2$.
+(To build some intuition, see the explanations on p.~\pageref{helicity argument} and Figures \ref{fig:big wrap},\ref{fig:not wrap},\ref{fig:small wrap} on p.~\pageref{fig:big wrap}--\pageref{fig:small wrap}.)
 Helicity generalizes contact volume.
-It is related to the volume induced by an exact $k$-form on an $kn$-manifold via a variant of Stokes' Theorem.
 The conditions (\ref{eq:cA},\ref{eq:sup cA}) imply that $c_A\neq c_{A'}$ if $A\neq A'\in\PP((0,r-1))$.
 Since the cardinality of $\PP((0,r-1))$ equals $\beth_2$, it follows that the cardinality of $\caps(\CCC)$ is at least $\beth_2$.

-On the other hand, we denote by $S$ the set of equivalence classes of symplectic manifolds.
+On the other hand, we denote by $S$ the set of isomorphism classes of objects of $\CCC$.
 This set has cardinality $\beth_1$.
 Since $\caps(\CCC)$ can be viewed as a subset of $[0,\infty]^S$, it has cardinality at most $\beth_2$, hence equal to $\beth_2$.

 A refined version of this argument shows Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:ncaps}, i.e., that $\vert\nc(\CCC)\vert=\beth_2$.
-For this we normalize each capacity $c_A$, by replacing it by the maximum of $c_A$ and the Gromov width.\\

-The proof of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:gen} is based on the fact that the set of Borel-measurable maps from a second countable space to a separable metrizable space has cardinality at most $\beth_1$.
+For this we normalize each capacity $c_A$, by replacing it by the maximum of $c_A$ and the Gromov width. \begin{Rmk}[helicity argument] \textnormal{In \cite{ZZ} K.~Zehmisch and F.~Ziltener used helicity to show that the spherical capacity is discontinuous on some smooth family of ellipsoidal shells.
+This argument is related to the proof of Theorem \ref{thm:card cap gen}(\ref{thm:card cap gen:caps},\ref{thm:card cap gen:ncaps}).} \end{Rmk} The proof of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:gen} is based on the fact that the set of Borel-measurable maps from a second countable space to a separable metrizable space has cardinality at most $\beth_1$.
 The proof of this uses the following well-known results: \begin{itemize} \item Every map $f$ with target a separable metric space is determined by the pre-images under $f$ of balls with rational radii around points in a countable dense subset. \item The $\si$-algebra generated by a collection of cardinality at most $\beth_1$ has itself cardinality at most $\beth_1$.
 The proof of this uses transfinite induction.\\ \end{itemize}